AllenInstitute/CTKE_viz/umaps/README.md

 Authors: Cindy van Velthoven, Ray Sanchez

-This folder contains script, "make_all_umap.R", that was adapted from Cindy's original UMAP plotting code (in "Cindy_originalcode" subfolder).
+This folder contains script, "make_all_umap.R", that was adapted from Cindy's UMAP plotting code.
 The script requires the following input files:

 * **standard metadata file** as described in the cluster metrics subfolder